truongd8593/mfix/USER_GUIDE.md

 ‡ Models not extended to SMP-parallel are available for SMP runs but do not scale with thread count.

-# Tutorial on Running MFIX with the GUI
+# Quick Start Running MFIX with the GUI

 The MFIX install should put an `mfixgui` binary in your PATH.
 To start the MFIX GUI, run: